A Must Read If You are Thinking of Going To Culinary School

 It starts with the chef

-Aside from ordering food, the chef is responsible for a myriad of things, ranging from employee training, menu development, spoilage and waste control, to budgeting and the overall ambience of the establishment.
+Aside from ordering food, the chef is responsible for a myriad of things, ranging from employee training, menu development, spoilage and waste control, to budgeting and the overall ambiance of the establishment.
 Simply having an eye and a palette for food does not make one a chef.
 The ability to delegate, organize and maximize labor is another part of the job.
 Being aware of all things that are occurring at all times is necessary to any successful restaurateur or chef, and here is where the job of the sous chef begins.
 He or she works closely in collaboration with the executive chef to ensure that menu items are being produced correctly and in a timely manner.
 Also, part of the ordering responsibilities may fall into the realm of the sous chef, as well as ensuring proper food safety and sanitation in the kitchen at all times.
 Although the food is the major concern of the kitchen leaders, it far from the only responsibility.

 Then There are the Prep Cooks & Line Cooks